-Rollin Downs brings more than twelve years of public and private sector experience to Robbins Government Relations (RGR).
+Rollin Downs brings years of public and private sector experience to Robbins Government Relations (RGR).
 Rollin comes to RGR after leading the government relations and economic development functions for the Board of Regents of the University System of Georgia.
 As Senior Associate Vice Chancellor, Rollin served as a top advisor to the Chancellor and the Board of Regents on legislative and economic development matters.
-At the Capitol, Rollin worked closely with the Governor’s Office and Georgia General Assembly through the annual appropriations process and on a number of public policy issues impacting the University System.
+At the Capitol, Rollin worked closely with the Governor’s Office and Georgia General Assembly through the annual appropriations process and on several public policy issues impacting the University System.

 In 2010, Rollin was Deputy Chief of Staff to Georgia’s 81st Governor Sonny Perdue (R-GA).
-As a key advisor to the Governor, Rollin worked on economic development projects, public policy issues, legislative affairs, communications, and executive appointments.
+As a key advisor to the Governor, Rollin was instrumentally involved in economic development projects, public policy issues, legislative affairs, communications, and executive appointments.
 He also traveled internationally on numerous Georgia Department of Economic Development trade missions led by Governor Perdue, visiting more than twenty countries, spanning four continents.
-Rollin also served as Special Assistant to Governor Perdue, managing the Governor’s daily affairs and working closely with senior staff and state leaders on the administration’s top initiatives.
+Before being named Deputy Chief of Staff, Rollin served as Special Assistant to Governor Perdue, managing the Governor’s daily affairs and working closely with senior staff and state leaders on the administration’s top initiatives.
 After Governor Nathan Deal (R-GA) was elected in November 2010, Rollin worked closely with the incoming administration to ensure a smooth transition into the Governor’s Office.

 Rollin’s unique background and breadth of experience brings tremendous value to Robbins Government Relations.
-He is a former nominee of the American Council of Young Political Leaders (ACYPL), a James Magazine rising star in Georgia politics, a member of Habitat for Humanity, and supporter of the Georgia English Bulldog Rescue nonprofit.
-Rollin and his fiancé Shannon live in Atlanta, Georgia with their dog Laney.
+He is a former nominee of the American Council of Young Political Leaders (ACYPL), a James Magazine rising star in Georgia politics, a member of Habitat for Humanity, and supporter of the Georgia English Bulldog Rescue nonprofit organization.